jelaniwoods-appdev/jelaniwoods-appdev.github.io/_posts/2024-01-31-internet-basics.md

 - **HTTP**: Hypertext Transfer Protocol, used to transfer data between client (browser) and server (web app/computer hosting it).
 - **HTTPS**: An encrypted verison of HTTP.
 Used to provide secure communication between client and server.
 - **SSL/TLS**: Secure Sockets Layer and Transport Layer Security protocols, used to provide secure communication over the network\*.

+[^1]: [What do we mean here?](https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Web_standards/How_the_web_works#packets_explained) Basically, when data is sent across the web, it is sent in thousands of small chunks.
+There are multiple reasons why data is sent in small packets.
+They are sometimes dropped or corrupted, and it's easier to replace small chunks when this happens.
+Additionally, the packets can be routed along different paths, making the exchange faster and allowing many different users to download the same website at the same time.
+If each website was sent as a single big chunk, only one user could download it at a time, which obviously would make the web very inefficient and not much fun to use.

 ## Protocols